xorbitsai/xorbits/doc/source/user_guide/deployment_kubernetes.rst

 Create and use PV
 ^^^^^^^^^^^^^^^^^^^^^^

-You can skip this ``Create and use PV`` section because in Xorbits, the ``new_cluster`` function would create secret, pv, and pvc for you.
+** If you want to directly use JuiceFS on K8S, you can skip this ``Create and use PV`` section because in Xorbits, the ``new_cluster`` function would create secret, pv, and pvc for you. **

-You can still walk through this section as it would give you a better understanding of each parameter in the configurations.
+If you want to understand how the mounting works and the meaning of each parameter in the configurations, you can walk through this section.

 JuiceFS leverages persistent volumes to store data.

-Reference Page: `Create and use pv <https://juicefs.com/docs/csi/guide/pv>`_
+Reference Page: `Create and use PV <https://juicefs.com/docs/csi/guide/pv>`_

 We would create several YAML files.
-Validate their formats on `YAML validator <https://www.yamllint.com/>` before usage.
+Validate their formats on `YAML validator <https://www.yamllint.com/>`_ before usage.

 1. Create Kubernetes Secret: